Darkest Hour: Europe '44-'45

-Darkest Hour: Europe '44-'45 is a free modification developed by Darklight Games, and The Darkest Hour Team for Tripwire Interactive's multiplayer first-person shooter video game Red Orchestra: Ostfront 41-45, It is based on the Western Front during World War II between 1944 and 1945, depicting the conflict between Allied and German forces.
-Several large-scale operations are covered, including the invasion of Normandy, Battle of the Bulge, Operation Market Garden, and Battle of the Hürtgen Forest.
+Darkest Hour: Europe '44-'45 is a multiplayer realism-based tactical first-person shooter video game developed by Darklight Games as a free modification for Tripwire Interactive's Red Orchestra: Ostfront 41-45.
+Originally set on the Western Front of World War II, the game has seen continuous development since its initial release in 2008 and now spans across the European Theater of the war.
+It depicts authentic locations from historic battles such as the Battle of Stalingrad, Operation Citadel, Invasion of Sicily, Normandy Landings, Operation Market Garden, Operation Bagration and more, as well as multiple playable factions including American, British, Canadian, Polish, German and Italian forces with a focus on realistic weapons, vehicles and units.

 Gameplay

 Darkest Hour's gameplay style is similar to its parent game, Red Orchestra: Ostfront 41-45, although with many expansive changes especially to the armor system, have many features such as the round shatter, overmatch, the ability to break the traverse of the turret, optics, kill tank crew with a penetrating shot, different ammunition types such as armour-piercing discarding sabot (APDS), armour-piercing ammunition (AP, or HVAP), and high-explosive anti-tank (HEAT), tank brew ups and many other features not in the original game.

-Players assume the role of an individual infantryman or tank crew from either the Allied or German forces in an online multiplayer environment.
+Players assume the role of an individual infantryman or tank crew from either the Allied or Axis forces in an online multiplayer environment.
 Each team then attempts to accomplish objectives varying by the historical battle the game map is based on.
 The main type of play consists of an attack and defend style, whereby one team must take objective areas from the opposing team to claim victory.

-The game features a complete change of content from its parent in the form of entirely new battlegrounds, vehicles, weapons and uniforms.
-The Allied team players get the chance to play the role of an American, British or Canadian soldier, while the Axis team play as a soldier from the Waffen SS, Fallschirmjäger and other German divisions.
+The game features significantly more content than its parent in the form of entirely new battlegrounds, vehicles, weapons and uniforms.
+The Allied team players get the chance to play the role of an American, British, Canadian, Polish or Soviet soldier, while the Axis team play as a soldier from various units of the Wehrmacht, Waffen SS or part of the fascist Italian Regio Esercito.

 Over 20 World War II era firearms can be used including the M1 Garand, M1 Carbine, .30-cal, Bren LMG, FG 42, Thompson, Lee–Enfield, American Bazooka, British PIAT and German Panzerschreck.
 Crewable vehicles include the King Tiger, Jagdpanther, Sherman, Cromwell, M10 Wolverine and Kübelwagen.

 Other new improvements have been made to increase gameplay realism, such as bullet suppression, wall mantling, supersonic cracks, shell shock, deployable mortars, player/vehicle damage, and a playable radioman class required for calling in artillery strikes.